autocrypt/autocrypt/doc/next-steps.rst

 Please see :doc:`level0` for information about Level 0 requirements.
 Here, we document future improvements, which we hope will be incorporated in Level 1, or possibly some later Level.
+This is an unordered list.
+If you have ideas about how to address one of these points, feel free to jump in!  (but let's try to stay focused on getting Level 0 stable before we invest too much energy in these next steps)